We have information you must know before you buy the Q7.

 The gauges are clear and bright with an information display between the speedometer and tachometer which cycles through several menus via buttons on the steering wheel.
 Redundant navigation messages are also communicated through this display, even when the dashboard screen displays something else, a useful feature.
 The stalk-mounted cruise controls and the switches for the wipers and lights have a supple, expensive feel.

-The Multi-Media Interface, or MMI, controls the stereo, navigation system, and other functions.
-Designed to reduce the amount of buttons on the dashboard while adding even more features, MMI adds layers of complexity that require considerable time and practice to operate smoothly.
+New for 2010 is the inclusion of a powerful new 3G MMI, or Multi-Media Interface.
+This upgraded MMI controls the stereo and other functions.
+And perhaps most significantly, it delivers an impactful 3-D navigation map display, thanks to a powerful new NVIDIA automotive graphics-processing chip.
+The system also delivers indispensable, real-time Sirius traffic reporting and features voice-activated destination-input control.
+Voice inputs such as, I'm hungry, I need gas and I need coffee will automatically direct the driver to the nearest location where the driver's needs can be satisfied.
+While designed to reduce the amount of buttons on the dashboard while adding even more features, the downside of this MMI is that it adds layers of complexity, requiring considerable time and practice to operate smoothly.
 The system features a central control dial and some 15 buttons to control the climate, audio, phone, and navigation systems, as well as relevant vehicle system information.
 The controls are situated on the horizontal surface behind the shift knob.
 In addition to the added complexity, using the MMI often requires a longer look away from the road.

 Stereo choices for the Q7 include an AM/FM/CD unit with eight speakers, an AM/FM/6CD unit with 14 Bose speakers, and a 1000-watt Bang & Olufsen system with 14 speakers.
 Sirius satellite radio is standard on all but the base model.
 We found the 14-speaker Bose system to be outstanding; sound remains clear at high volume and the system has a lot of power.
 While most of the audio adjustment functions are incorporated into MMI, the controls used most often, such as the volume and seek functions, are adjusted with clearly labeled buttons and knobs mounted sensibly and attractively on the center console, just in front of the armrest.
 The system also responds to voice commands.